How to access your GP

 - All GP surgeries have online messaging - you can find this on their website, and send a message to request a non-urgent appointment

-- This should be switched on 8am - 6.30pm Monday to Friday
+- This may be switched on 8am - 6.30pm Monday to Friday, but some surgeries may switch this off earlier, when capacity for the day is reached

 - GPs use different apps - usually either Accurx, eConsult or PATCHS